Data insights

 APS Employee Census

-The APS Employee Census is an voluntary annual survey for all eligible APS employees.
+The APS Employee Census is a voluntary annual survey for all eligible APS employees.
 The data is self-reported and reflects the classifications respondents held at the time of the survey, rather than their substantive classification level.

-In 2022, the Employee Census asked respondents to best describe the type of work they do.
+The Employee Census asked respondents to best describe the type of work they do.
 We defined whether these roles were STEM, health or non-STEM based on our methodology.
 People in senior positions may describe their role as ‘senior executive’, in which case their responses would not be captured in STEM.

 The response options for job families on the APS Employee Census correspond to the APS Job Family Framework.
 The 2022 Employee Census was the first to employ the 2021 edition of this framework.
-The STEM Equity Monitor uses the updated framework (with the exception of the ‘science and health’ job family) and has applied it to past data.
+The STEM Equity Monitor uses the updated framework (except the ‘science and health’ job family) and has applied it to past data.
 This means some job families have been renamed.
 The job family ‘data and research’ has changed from non-STEM to STEM, as most roles in that family are now STEM-qualified occupations.

 While the 2021 edition of the APS Job Family Framework combines ‘science and health’ into one job family, we split these in the STEM Equity Monitor.
 This is determined using benchmarks from previous years.

-In 2022, 120,662 APS employees responded, representing 83% of the eligible APS workforce.
-This is an increase compared to previous years.
+In 2023, 127,436 APS employees responded, representing 80% of the eligible APS workforce.
+This response rate was lower than 2022, when 120,662 APS employees responded, representing 83% of the eligible APS workforce.
 In 2021, 109,537 APS employees responded, representing 77% of the eligible APS workforce.
-In 2019, 104,471 APS employees responded (77% of the eligible workforce).

 See Employee Census explanatory guides and agency reports on the APSC website: